 The African traditional religion is a part and parcel of the African worldview.
 And as we have said, the African does not do anything without his religion, and although most Africans now subscribe to either Christianity or Islam, an African does not entirely abandon his religion.
-So, this religion is an essential part of the African traditional thought and philosophy. it is embedded in the cultural practices of the people and gives the people some sense of the sacred and community.
+So, this religion is an essential part of the African traditional thought and philosophy.
+It is embedded in the cultural practices of the people and gives the people some sense of the sacred and community.
 There have been many detractors of this religion; especially the Western influence of Christianity and colonialism.
 But the despite the many challenges that confront it in the contemporary times, it is imperative to note that with slight changes, the African religion will continue to wax strong because it is part of the life of the average African.

-This unit has treated the African traditional religion which is an aspect of the African philosophy. one cannot talk about African philosophy without talking about the religion of the Africans, since religion forms a nucleus of the worldview and reality of the African peoples.
+This unit has treated the African traditional religion which is an aspect of the African philosophy.
+One cannot talk about African philosophy without talking about the religion of the Africans, since religion forms a nucleus of the worldview and reality of the African peoples.
 As Parrinder (1976) has opined, we find mixed form of religious belief in Africa; dynamism, spiritism, and theism.
 The spirit powers are ranked hierarchically and approached based on needs.
 Magical powers are meant for teething troubles, the ancestors are consulted over land disputes and other related matter, while above all these is God the creator.
 All these powers are essential because they help in his fight against disease, drought or witchcraft.
 Religion is not just for a special class, though there are specialists in ritual; it is not for those who feel piously inclined, though there are divergent temperaments.
-But religion is part and parcel of the life of all Africans as certain transitional rites have to be passed in order to gain access into the more spiritual classes.
+But religion is part and parcelof the life of all Africans as certain transitional rites have to be passed in order to gain access into the more spiritual classes.
 Religion provides the moral and legal values which the society cannot provide on its own by secular sanctions.

-- 1. What are the values of religion? - 2.
-Discuss the structure of African traditional religion - 3.
-How has African worldview affected her view on religion? - 4.
-How has African religion been affected by the derogatory tags against it? - 5.
-Discuss the challenges of African Traditional Religion.
+- 1. Mbiti identifies numbers of values of religion (a) 1 (b) 2 (c) 4 (d) 5 - 2.
+The African religion has a problem of lack of common language of practice (a) Certainly true (b) Certainly false (c) Possibly true (d) Possibly false

-Cipriani, R. (2017).
+- Cipriani, R. (2017).
 "Religion, Culture and Sustainable Development".
-Religion, Values and Sustainable Development. vol. 1.

-Edet, E. (2009).
+Religion, Values and Sustainable Development. vol. 1. - Edet, E. (2009).
 "The Concept of God in African Traditional Religion".
-Sohia: An African Journal of Philosophy. vol 12.
-No1

-Mbiti, J. (1977).
+Sophia: An African Journal of Philosophy. vol 12.
+No1 - Mbiti, J. (1977).
 Introduction to African Religion.
-London: Heinemann.

-Mbiti, J. (1982).
+London: Heinemann. - Mbiti, J. (1982).
 African Religion and Philosophy.
-London: Heinemann.

-Metuh, I. (1987).
+London: Heinemann. - Metuh, I. (1987).
 Comparative Study of African Traditional Religions.
-Onitsha: IMCO Publishers.

-Parrinder, G. (1975).
+Onitsha: IMCO Publishers. - Parrinder, G. (1975).
 African Traditional Religion.
 London: Sheldon Press.

-THOGHT/CONCEPTS IN AFRICAN PHILOSOPHY
+1. (d); 2. (a)

+End of Module Questions

+- 1. The African world is ultimately a one and that is why it is believed that the moral values are founded on religion - 2.
+Momoh's is reducible to the Golden Rule, but despite that, there are still some points of divergence - The African religion has no problem of lack of common language of practice (a) Certainly true (b) Certainly false (c) Possibly true (d) Possibly false - 4.
+Momoh's moralism is not reducible to the Golden Rule, but despite that, there are still some points of divergence (a) True (b) False (c) Undetermined (d) None of these

+MODULE 4 SOME SCHOOLS OF THOUGHT/ CONCEPTS IN AFRICANPHILOSOPHY
-Unit I Contemporary Schools of Thought

-Unit 2 The Theory of African Humanism

-Unit 3 Some African Political Theories

-Unit 4 African Traditional Thought System
+- Unit 1 Contemporary Schools of Thought in African Philosophy - Unit 2 The Theory of African Humanism - Unit 3 African Political Theories - Unit 4 African Traditional Thought and Western Thought